chamikadeemantha/AutoMobile-Loan-Prediction-System/README.md

 Recently, defaults on automobile loans have surged, severely impacting the profit margins of non-bank financial institutions (NBFIs), which are major auto loan lenders.
 To address this, Group Mining Marsters identified a market opportunity to support NBFIs by developing an intelligent software solution capable of predicting loan default probabilities.
 This system allows NBFIs to approve or reject loan requests with high accuracy, potentially reducing the financial losses associated with loan defaults.
 By estimating a client's ability to repay the loan within the specified time, the system can also suggest loan extensions when necessary.

 LoanDrive was developed to meet these needs.
-Mobiloan is an intelligent software solution that addresses this business requirement by assisting NBFIs in making informed decisions.
+LoanDrive is an intelligent software solution that addresses this business requirement by assisting NBFIs in making informed decisions.
 Mobiloan uses a custom-built predictive model trained on a live dataset tailored to the specific business requirements.
 Tools and Technologies

     Python